orbitdb/field-manual/00_Introduction/04_Warning.md

 ## A Warning

 OrbitDB, and the underlying IPFS layer, are currently _alpha software_.
 There have already been high-severity bugs, API-breaking changes, and security disclosures, and there are more ahead.
-This is generally transparently communicated, yet these warnings have not stoped large organizations from using these tools in production.
+This is generally transparently communicated, yet these warnings have not stopped large organizations from using these tools in production.

 If that sounds bad, don't worry.
 It gets worse.